 Our pigs spend their lives on pasture and in oak woodland along with their mobile pasture shelters.
 Unlike many operations, we do not confine our pigs to barns during the rainy season.
 Our pigs are quite hardy and enjoy being able to wander their pasture paddocks freely or seek shelter at will.
 Our sows even farrow out on pasture with access to mobile farrowing structures.
 That way our piglets have access to pasture from day one.
 We follow husbandry methods that align with the requirements of Animal Welfare Approved.
 We achieved AWA certification in the Spring of 2016.

 Do you breed pigs on your farm?
 Can I buy weaner pigs?

 We do!
 Our farm is home to a boar and eight sows.
 Our sows farrow twice a year.
 On occasion we will have weaned barrows for sale, please contact us if you are interested in buying a piglet or two.

 What medications and medical procedures do your pigs receive?

-We never give drugs such as ractopamine or sub-therapeutic antibiotics for the purpose of growth promotion.
+While common in industrial pork production, we never give drugs such as ractopamine/paylean (a growth promoter) or sub-therapeutic antibiotics (for disease prevention) .
 If we have an ill pig that would benefit from antibiotics at a therapeutic dose, we will do so with veterinary oversight.
-In that case we would always at least double the amount of recommended withdrawl time prior to slaughter, so the meat will be identical to an animal that did not receive the therapy.
+In that case we would always at least double the amount of recommended withdrawal time prior to slaughter, so the meat will be identical to an animal that did not receive the therapy.
 We provide routine piglet vaccinations to further reduce the incidence of common porcine illnesses.

 What do you feed your pigs?